32blit/32blit-sdk/docs/macOS.md

-# Building & Running on OSX
+# Building & Running on macOS

 You will need build tools and CMAKE.
 Assuming you have [homebrew](https://docs.brew.sh/Installation) installed: